ericom-gideon/docs/docs/apps/deploying_a_rails_app_with_your_own_database.md

 Before you deploy, we recommend you read the entire article so you deploy with all of the current settings.
 There is a quiz at the end of the article!

+#### Infrastructure
+If your want your DB hosted on Ninefold and its not PostgreSQL, Please ensure you deploy this as a bare virtual server before deploying your app ensuring you tick the 'Enable NinefoldNet' box to ensure it is provisioned on the same private network as your app.

 #### Gemfile

 Include the relevant database gem in your Gemfile.
 Be sure to bundle install!